Ryaaaan/TLDRecipe/_site/README.md

 ### PC
 - Make sure local environment is set to `development` by running `set JEKYLL_ENV=development`

-More information on Jekyll Environments can be found [here](https://jekyllrb.com/docs/configuration/environments/)
+More information on Jekyll Environments can be found: [here](https://jekyllrb.com/docs/configuration/environments/)

+### Automate Night Mode Post Creation
+After making a new post within the `_posts` directory automate the `_posts/nm/` creation with gulp.
+This uses `gulp-replace` to change lines within the new post.
+Run:
+- `gulp copy-nm-files`

+Just look at the file to see how it works dumbass.

+More information on Jekyll `_posts` can be found: [here](https://jekyllrb.com/docs/posts/)

 ---
 ## Production